bump-sh/docs/src/_guides/openapi/specification/v3.2/understanding-structure/basic-structure.md

 ## The OpenAPI Document

-An OpenAPI document is typically written in either YAML or JSON format, usually called `openapi.yaml` or `openapi.json`, but it could have any name.
+An OpenAPI document is typically formatted as either YAML or JSON ([RFC8259](https://www.rfc-editor.org/rfc/rfc8259)).
+The document itself is usually named `openapi.yaml` or `openapi.json`, but it could have any name.

 It consists of several key sections that describe the API's endpoints, requests, responses, data models, and more.
 Here is an outline of the main sections: